RoB8080/eslint-config/src/README.md

 module.exports = {
     // ...
     extends: [
-        '@rob8080/eslint-config', // or other package
+        '@package', // or other package
     ],
     // ...
 }